seunomosowon/TA-mailclient/README.md

 - Fixed unicode conversion of emails following contributions from Francois Lacombe on GitHub
     - Also added static mail preamble for line break.
 Event breaking configuration may not be required since the modular input writes individual events separately, but it's always a good idea.
-- Added delineations and extractions to multipart content
+- Additional logging from pop3 / imap
 - Removed interval from inputs.conf.spec
 - Upgraded Splunk SDK to 1.6.2
-- Added additional test cases on Travis CI to test that functionality works
+- Added additional test cases on Travis CI to test that functionality work
-- Fix loading local exceptions
 - modularized storage/password functions to make them reusable and simpler
 - Also fixed exception handling when dealing with storage/password
-- Fixed type casting for boolean parameters (is\_secure, include\_headers)
+- Fixed type casting for boolean parameters (is\_secure, include\_headers) and port validation
 - Rewrote sections of mail\_common
-- Fixed bool parameter for mail port validation for insecure protocols
 - Merged functions from poputils/imaputils into main code and added additional logs from connection

 ##### Known issues

-Currently no known issues in version 1.1.5 of TA-mailclient.
+Currently no known issues in version 1.1.6 of TA-mailclient.
 This is currently tested against the latest version of Splunk Enterprise.
 Issues can be reported and tracked on Github at this time.